faris-shi/quick-translator/README.md

 }
 ```

-MIXED is default TranslatorType, it means you can use the following codes to get a mixed translator that will return a trnslation result coming from both Google and YOU DAO.
+MIXED is default TranslatorType, it means you can use the following codes to get a mixed translator that will return a translation result coming from both Google and YOU DAO.

 ```sql
 Translator translator = new Translator.Builder()